-So don't go expecting tubeless to shed loads of weight from your bike but in some cases it can save a small amount.
-Plus if you're carrying two spare tubes just in case, that's your weight saved added back to the bike.
+Just don't go expecting tubeless to shed loads of weight from your bike with tubeless, although in some cases it can save a small amount.
+Plus, if you're carrying two spare tubes just in case, that's your weight saved added back to the bike.

 Wheel manufacturers have been quick to embrace tubeless and a lot of new road and gravel bikes are now being sold with wheels that are tubeless-ready, so you’re halfway there.

 If you want to go tubeless, you’re going to have to buy new tyres.
-Now, unless you need to replace worn out tyres, then it does mean removing a perfectly good set of tyres with new tubeless tyres.
+Now, unless you need to replace worn-out tyres, then it does mean removing a perfectly good set of tyres and replacing them with new tubeless tyres.

-If your bike doesn’t currently have tubeless-ready wheels then you’re going to need to buy a new set of hoops.
+If your bike doesn’t currently have tubeless-ready wheels then you’re going to need to buy a new set of hoops too.

 Sealant is the magic ingredient that gives tubeless setups their big advantages over inner tubes, in being able to seal punctures.

-The liquid sealant required of tubeless setup doesn’t stay liquid forever, it’ll eventually dry out.
+The liquid sealant required of a tubeless setup doesn’t stay liquid forever.
+It’ll eventually dry out.
 I’ve had many alarming cases with road and mountain bikes when I’ve whipped the tyre off only to find the sealant completely dried out!

-Muc-Off claims its sealant last up to six months after which you’re going to need to top it up.
+Muc-Off claims its sealant lasts up to six months after which you’re going to need to top it up.
 In most cases, the sealant is going to dry out long before your tyre wears out.
-Now you can either carry out checks every few months by popping the tyre off the rim, or an easier solution is to use something like milKit’s Tubeless Valve and Refill Kit.
+Now you can either carry out checks every few months by popping the tyre off the rim, or the easiest option is to just top up the sealant every few months.